CalcBase – Business Calculators

 How do I calculate percentage increase or decrease?

 Use the Percentage Change Calculator for increases and decreases.
-The formula is: ((new − old) ÷ old) × 100.
-A positive result is an increase; a negative result is a decrease.
+The formula is: ((new − old) ÷ |old|) × 100.
+A positive result means increase; a negative result means decrease.
+This is different from finding a percentage of a number — it measures how much something changed relative to its starting point.

 Related Calculators